NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

         * Jean-Christophe Fillion-Robin, Doruk Ozturk, Chris Kotfila Michael Grauer, Will Schroeder (Kitware) : Lead development team for creation of continuous integration, testing, and deployment mechanisms

-* **Specification Language** We have simplified and extended the specification language used to describe the NWB:N format to ease readability, interpretability and expressiveness.
+* **Specification Language** We have simplified and extended the specification language used to describe the NWB:N format to ease readability, interpretability and expressiveness as well as added support for compound data types and references among others.

     * **Documentation:** http://schema-language.readthedocs.io